 Dr Nathalie Tocci is Director of the Istituto Affari Internazionali, Honorary Professor at the University of Tübingen, and Special Adviser to EU HRVP Federica Mogherini, on behalf of whom she wrote the European Global Strategy and is now working on its implementation, notably in the field of security and defence.

-Dr Sara Davies
+Professor Sara E. Davies

 Naomi Kikoler is the deputy director of the Simon-Skjodt Center for the Prevention of Genocide.
 For six years, she developed and implemented the Global Centre for the Responsibility to Protect’s work on populations at risk and efforts to advance R2P globally, and led the Centre’s advocacy, including targeting the UN Security Council.